mus-format/musgen-go/README.md

 - Can generate code for parameterized types and interfaces.
 - Provides multi-package support.
 - Enables cross-package code generation.
-- Can be extended to support additional serialization formats beyond MUS.
+- Can be extended to support additional binary serialization formats beyond MUS.

 # Contents
 - [musgen-go](#musgen-go)